PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 16:01:34
+Last updated: 2024-04-05 16:02:07
-Random Quote: You need to figure out what the fuck you want. - Nicky Nichols
+Random Quote: I never wanted the throne, I only ever wanted to be your equal. - Thor